intel/userspace-cni-network-plugin/README.md

    cp userspace/userspace $CNI_PATH/.
 ```

-To remove the binary and temporary files generated whild building the source
+To remove the binary and temporary files generated while building the source
-codes, perform a make clean:
+code, perform a make clean:
 ```
    make clean
 ```